 In other words, forewarned is forearmed.
 And what if something happens to go wrong?
 Thanks to our in-house physical therapy centre, help is close at hand.
 You can even go there in your socks.
 Furthermore, you are monitored throughout your studies.

-The production team is also responsible of the instruments of the Conservatoire.
+The production team is also responsible for the instruments of the Conservatoire.

-There are computers with Internet access installed in the computer classroom, Stynen West (beside the student counselling room) and in the alcove by the staff room (1st floor, Stynen Oost) and in the reading room.
-The computers are free for use if there are no courses going on.
-In the multimedia room there are about ten computers available for students and externals.
+There are computers with Internet access installed in the computer classroom, Stynen West (beside the student counselling room) and the alcove by the staff room (1st floor, Stynen Oost) and the reading room.
+The computers are free for use if no courses are going on.
+In the multimedia room, there are about ten computers available for students and externals.
 Large parts of the building are equipped with WIFI.

 Through Earmaster students may practice aural training individually.
 The programme can be found on the desktop of all computers in the school.

-As a student at Artesis Plantijn University College, you can buy a laptop tailored to your needs, for a discount price.
+As a student at AP University College, you can buy a laptop tailored to your needs, for a discount price.

-Via start.ap.be students get access to a range of online platforms:
+Via student.ap.be students get access to a range of online platforms:

-Because the conservatoire offers tailor-made education, each student’s individual progress is closely monitored and auxiliary facilities are provided, when required.
-Should you need assistance, speak with you teacher or consult a student counsellor.
-Through proactive and intensive counselling, the Royal Conservatoire aims at ensuring that all students choose the right programme, at reducing student drop-out rates, and at enhancing all students’ academic and artistic performance.
+Because the conservatoire offers tailor-made education, each student’s individual progress is closely monitored and auxiliary facilities are provided when required.
+Should you need assistance, speak with your teacher or consult a student counsellor.
+Through proactive and intensive counselling, the Royal Conservatoire aims at ensuring that all students choose the right programme, reducing student drop-out rates, and enhancing all students’ academic and artistic performance.